 Here's a comparison to keep your two options straight:

 |One, single monthly loan payment||Yes||Yes|

 |Maintain federal loan benefits, such as income-based repayment plans and public service loan forgiveness||Yes||No|

 |Potential to save money on a monthly basis||No3||Yes|

 |Credit check required||No||Yes|

-If you think refinancing might be best for you, our MEFA REFI product offers low interest rates, as well as both fixed and variable rate options.
+If you think refinancing might be best for you, our MEFA REFI product offers low fixed interest rates.
 You can learn more about our product here.
 And if you have questions, we're happy to answer them.
 Give us a call at (855) 433-REFI (7334) or send us an email at firstname.lastname@example.org.

 1 Your interest rate in a consolidation loan will equal the weighted average of your previous interest rates

 2 You will very possibly receive a new, lower interest rate when you refinance based on your credit history